stellar-gen-ai/stellar-metrics/README.md

 ### Relation Fidelity Score
 Evaluate the success of representing the desired prompt object-interactions on the generated image.
 Considering the difficulty of even specialized Scene Graph Generation (SGG) models to understand visual relations, this metric introduces a valuable localized insight into the ability of the personalized model to faithfully depict the prompted relations.

-## License

-Before downloading or using any part or the code in this repository the propsective user acknowledges that they have read and agreed with the terms described in the license shown in [LICENSE](./LICENSE) and the Third Party License Terms shown in [THIRD-PARTIES](./THIRD-PARTIES-LICENSE).